bamless/jstar/README.md

    means that they can be compiled once and shared across all systems that have a J* interpreter.

 # Special thanks
-Special thanks to Bob Nystrom and the invaluable [crafting interpreters](https://craftinginterpreters.com/), on which the VM is based.
+Special thanks to Bob Nystrom and the invaluable [crafting interpreters](https://craftinginterpreters.com/) book, on which the VM is based.

 My gratitude goes to the [Lua](http://www.lua.org/) project as well, for inspiring the stack-based C API and its amazing [pattern matching](https://www.lua.org/pil/20.2.html) library, on which the